Code-Institute-Submissions/sofias_bistro/README.md

 # Sofia's Bistro

-One or two paragraphs providing an overview of your project.
+*One or two paragraphs providing an overview of your project.*

-Essentially, this part is your sales pitch.
+*Essentially, this part is your sales pitch.*

+Sofia's Bistro is a fictional family run business that serves selected food of family run Italian recipes.
+The bistro was created with the intention for serving the community in Singapore a taste of home Italian food.

 ## UX